djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 additional comments or observations that seem relevant.
 Generally, the ordering followed the scoring from the interviews, but there were occasionally reasons why I might choose to deviate from that.
-For example, perhaps a candidate scored well but had behavioral red flags, or perhaps they didn't score quite as well as another candidate, but had relevant non-programming job experience that the other candidate lacked and were thus ranked higher.
+For example, perhaps a candidate scored well but there were behavioral concerns, or perhaps they didn't score quite as well as another candidate, but they had relevant non-programming job experience that the other candidate lacked.

 At the selection meeting, I laid out the reasoning for the initial ordering, and asked for feedback or other impressions.
 Based on feedback, I would then